cniblock/Cliffhanger/README.md

 ### Future Features

+Here are some possible future features that could enhance the CliffHanger game:

+* Difficulty Levels:

 Allow the player to select the difficulty of the game.
-With this suggestion:
-- 6 attempt - Hard
+Hard: 6 attempts
-- 8 attempts - Medium (current format)
+Medium: 7 attempts (current format)
-- 10 attempts - Easy
+Easy: 9 attempts

+* Leaderboard:

+Implement a leaderboard to track high scores and fastest completion times.
+Option to display the top players and their scores.

+* Custom Word Library:

-Allow the player to add words of their own to the library.
+Allow players to add their own words to the library.

 ## Functions

-Following the assessors feedback functions were implemented.
+Following the assessors feedback functions were implemented instead of the game being one while loop.

 * get_word